diodesign/diosix/docs/cli.md

-# Diosix command-line interface (`diosix-ctl`)
+# Diosix command-line interface (`dsx` / `diosix-ctl`)

-The `diosix-ctl` utility is the userspace command-line tool for managing guest Virtual Machines (VMs) on the Diosix hypervisor.
+The `dsx` utility (also available as `diosix-ctl`) is the userspace command-line tool for managing guest Virtual Machines (VMs) on the Diosix hypervisor.
 It communicates with the hypervisor through the `/dev/diosix` character device driver using standard Supervisor Binary Interface (SBI) hypercalls.

-Running `diosix-ctl` requires root privileges inside the guest operating system to access `/dev/diosix`.
+Running `dsx` requires root privileges inside the guest operating system to access `/dev/diosix`.

 ---